datenstrom/yellow/TASKLIST.md

 - [ ] Updated help, release notes and latest changes in one place.
 Users want to know what's new.
 - [ ] Updated help, Swedish translation for missing pages.
 Better multi language documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
-- [x] Updated API, renamed parser type "notice" to "general".
+- [x] Updated API, changed parser type notice to parser type general.
 Make it more intuitive.
 - [ ] Updated contact extension, message delivery with brute force protection.
 Spammers gonna spam.
 - [ ] Updated edit extension, autocomplete for links and tags.
 Users do less, software does more.
 - [ ] Updated edit extension, settings dialog with dropdown menus.
 Users want important system settings in browser.